Publication history of Superman

-Superman is an American fictional character that appears in DC Comic books.
-This character has become a defining superhero.
+Superman is an American fictional character created by Jerry Siegel and Joe Shuster and featured pervasively in DC Comic books.
+The character debuted in Action Comics issue #1 in June 1938 and has since become a paradigm for superhero characters.

 Creation

-Jerry Siegel and Joe Shuster met at Cleveland's Glenville High School.
-Siegel and Shuster produced their own science fiction magazine, Science Fiction, a stapled, mimeographed pamphlet containing drawings by Shuster and stories by Siegel under various pseudonyms.
+Siegel and Shuster met at Cleveland's Glenville High School.
+The two published a science fiction magazine together, aptly titled Science Fiction.
+It was a stapled, mimeographed pamphlet containing drawings by Shuster and stories by Siegel under various pseudonyms.
 Only five issues were produced and are now considered collectible.
-One copy sold in 2018 for $50,000.
-Siegel's short story "The Reign of the Superman" (with an illustration by Shuster) concerned a bald-headed villain, vaguely reminiscent of Flash Gordon's Ming the Merciless, bent on dominating the world.
+One copy was sold in 2018 for $50,000.
+Siegel's short story "The Reign of the Superman" (with illustration by Shuster) concerned a bald-headed villain, vaguely reminiscent of Flash Gordon's Ming the Merciless, bent on dominating the world.

 Siegal and Shuster formulated a concept of the superman, with the character being a physically powerful hero.
 They pitched this unsuccessfully to newspaper syndicates as a comic strip.
 Siegel sent it to National Comics in New York where it remained unpublished.
-When a publisher had difficulty deciding on an appropriate cover for a new magazine called Action Comics, someone pulled out the Superman proposal, showing him lifting a car with his hands.
-The publisher allegedly called it "ridiculous" but still decided to put it on the cover.
+When a publisher had difficulty deciding on an appropriate cover for a new magazine called Action Comics, an employee produced Siegel's and Shuster's proposal, which depicted Superman lifting a car with his hands.
+The publisher allegedly called it "ridiculous" but ultimately decided to put it on the cover.
 He wrote Siegel and Shuster and asked them if they could put together a 13-page story for the debut of Action Comics.

 Siegel and Shuster cut and pasted their newspaper strip into comic book form and sent it off.
 In the summer of 1938, the first issue of Action Comics was published.
 By the fourth issue of Action Comics, its popularity had grown a significant amount.
 Astounded, the publisher is reported to have gone down to his local newsstand and asked a nearby child why he chose Action Comics.
 The child supposedly replied by expressing his favor for the featured Superman comic.